Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Finding Approximate Uncertainty Sets with Blackbox Optimizers

-For small values of $\epsilon$, \ouralgo{} also discovers the Nash equilibrium.
-Because $\epsilon$ acts as a constraint on agent regret, larger values of $\epsilon$ enable \ouralgo{} to deviate farther from the Nash equilibrium, discovering $\epsilon$-equilibria to the bottom-right that result in lower \bimatrixactor{} rewards.
+\paragraph{Algorithm~\ref{alg:blackboxinner} efficiently interpolates between adversarial and low-regret equilibria.} In Figure \ref{fig:envs:bimatrix} (middle), we see the equilibria reached by agents balance the reward of the principal (y-axis) and themselves (x-axis).
+In particular, we see that conventional multi-agent RL discovers the attractive Nash equilibrium, which is in the top left.
+At this equilibrium, the agents do not cooperate and the principal receives high reward.
+Similarly, for small values of $\epsilon$, our algorithm discovers the Nash equilibrium.
+Because $\epsilon$ acts as a constraint on agent regret, with larger values of $\epsilon$, \ouralgo{} deviates farther from the Nash equilibrium, discovering $\epsilon$-equilibria to the bottom-right that result in lower principal rewards.

-Deviations from a Nash equilibrium should yield higher regret, i.e., regret should increase with $\epsilon$.
-Figure \ref{fig:envs:bimatrix} (right) clearly shows this trend under \ouralgo{}.
-As described by the robustness objective in Equation \ref{eq:nested_opt}, sampling these adversarial agent behaviors is key to training a \robustagent{}.
+\paragraph{Algorithm~\ref{alg:blackboxinner} has tight control over how much agents sacrifice to hurt the principal.} We see in Figure \ref{fig:envs:bimatrix} (right) that deviations from the Nash equilibrium yield higher regret for the agents, i.e., regret increases with $\epsilon$.
+This figure also confirms that increasing our algorithm's slack parameter correctly increases the incentive of the agents to incur regret in order to harm the principal.